ggokuldas06/Leetcode-solutions/Heaps/README.md

 HEAP interface in c++
+->heaps are used when we want to repeatedly find maximum or minimum in a set of values ->does that in constant time
+-> converts a vector to heap in constant time using iterators
 *************************************************************************
 // In C++, we will use std::priority_queue.
 // By default, this implements a max heap